-The cultural highlight of Denia is without doubt “El Castillo”.
+The cultural highlight of Denia is without a doubt “El Castillo de Denia”.
 As the name suggests, this is a castle.
 But one with a history of no less than 2000 years.
 Worth visiting if you ask us!

 Denia has a rich history, including traces of the Roman settlement (Diannium).
 But between the 8thand 13thcenturies, the region was ruled by the Moors.
 The fort dates from the 10thand 11thcentury and served as protection against the enemy.

 During the 11thcentury, it was also the residence for the governor of the Madinat Daniya.

 Over the years, a number of important fortifications have taken place in the castle.
 La Torre del Mig is probably best known and confirms the Arabic influences in the construction.

 The Christian king, Jaime I, conquered Denia in 1244 and immediately gave other interpretations to the spaces of and around this fort.

 When pirate attacks were commonplace, it was decided to strengthen El Castillo de Denia.